 Using Google Voice for business is quick and easy as long as you have a stable internet connection and a Google account.
-It works seamlessly across iOS and Android devices, a web browser, and even a desk phone.
+It works seamlessly across iOS and Android devices, a web browser, or even a desk phone.
 Core functionalities include unlimited domestic calls, text messaging, voicemail transcription, and an auto-attendant.
-In this walk-through, we explain how to use Google Voice and make the most of its features.
+In this walkthrough, we explain how to use Google Voice and make the most of its features.

-Getting Started on Google Voice
+1. Getting started on Google Voice

-Making Calls
+Making calls

 Make calls to domestic and international locations using your Google Voice number.
 Here are two ways to initiate a Google Voice call from your desktop or mobile device: